jshlbrd/threat-hunting-pocket-guide/README.md

 (This definition is based on previous work by [David Bianco](https://twitter.com/DavidJBianco))

-## Guides
+## Leads
-Guides bring focus to how a hunt is carried out
+Focus the direction of a hunt
-### Intelligence-Driven Hunts
+### Intelligence-Driven
-Uses knowledge of adversary behavior (threat intelligence) to guide a hunt<br>
+Uses knowledge of adversary behavior (threat intelligence) to lead a hunt<br>
 These hunts can be accomplished using specific or generalized adversary tactics, techniques, and procedures (TTPs)
-### Anomaly-Driven Hunts
+### Anomaly-Driven
-Uses knowledge of abnormal or unexpected behavior (anomalies) to guide a hunt<br>
+Uses knowledge of abnormal or unexpected behavior (anomalies) to lead a hunt<br>
 These hunts can be accomplished using ad hoc (moment in time) or historical (long-term, "baseline") data
-### Asset-Driven Hunts
+### Asset-Driven
-Uses knowledge of critical or sensitive assets to guide a hunt<br>
+Uses knowledge of critical or sensitive assets to lead a hunt<br>
 These hunts can be accomplished by consulting with strategic internal partners to determine which assets are most important for business operations

 ## Techniques
-Techniques describe methods that can be used to carry out a hunt
+Methods that can be used to perform a hunt
 ### Searching
 Uses pattern matching to identify events of interest
 ### Stacking